 Click to Enlarge

-The KPS101 can supply up to 2.4 A and power a single K-Cube or T-Cube, while the TPS008 can supply up to 8 A and can power up to eight K-Cubes or T-Cubes, or up to four KBD101 Brushless DC Servo Controllers.
-Both power supply units plug into a standard wall outlet and provide +15 VDC.
+The KPS101 can supply up to 2.4 A and power a single K-Cube or T-Cube.
+It plugs into a standard wall outlet and provides +15 VDC.

 The KCH301 and KCH601 USB Controller Hubs each consist of two parts: the hub, which can support up to three (KCH301) or six (KCH601) K-Cubes or T-Cubes, and a power supply that plugs into a standard wall outlet.
 The hub draws a maximum current of 10 A; please verify that the cubes being used do not require a total current of more than 10 A. In addition, the hub provides USB connectivity to any docked K-Cube or T-Cube through a single USB connection.